LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

   - **`callback`** (function).
     Called with:
     - **`timer`** (integer).
 A floor trigger's timer field, free for the level to use as a parameter.
 0 for an animation command, which carries no timer.
     - **`item_num`** (integer).
-0-based index of the item that ran the effect: Lara for a pad trigger, the activating object for a heavy trigger, the animating item for an animation command.
+0-based item number, matching the numbers level editors show.
+The item that ran the effect: Lara for a pad trigger, the activating object for a heavy trigger, the animating item for an animation command.

   Returns: events.Listener.
 The attached handler.